tessgi/TICFinder/docs/README.md

 Using the `TICFinder` class, you can pass RA, Dec and optionally magnitude to search for TIC IDs. (**Note: You must use J2000 epoch RA and Dec**.)

 To use the class, pass in your RA, Dec and optional magnitude, and then use the `get_tics` class method to query for the TIC IDs.
-You can then access the `tic` attribute, or use the `to_csv` method to create a csv file of your input with TIC IDs.
+You can then access the `tic` attribute, or use the `to_pandas` method to create a csv file of your input with TIC IDs.

 ```python
 from ticfinder import TICFinder